yum3lo/mafia_town/README.md

 For the data, PostgreSQL with SQLAlchemy ORM will be used.
 PostgreSQL's JSON and JSONB support is ideal for storing flexible character asset configurations and inventory data structures.
 Its relational capabilities efficiently handle the many-to-many relationships between users, owned assets, equipped items, and available customization slots.
 All messages passed will be in JSON format, with the following requests and responses expected for each endpoint:

+All customization actions, including appearance changes and slot updates, require spending global currency and are strictly limited to the lobby phase before the game begins.
+Once the game starts, the ability to modify character appearance is locked, ensuring that all players enter the game with their chosen look and assets.

 #### Character Profile and Customization endpoints

 - Endpoint for getting user's character